Kurralta Park

 Kurralta Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Kurralta Park has a high level of cultural diversity, with 44.4% of its population born overseas and 44.1% speaking a language other than English at home.
 Christianity is the predominant religion in Kurralta Park, comprising 33.2% of people.
-Hinduism is overrepresented compared to the Greater Adelaide average, making up 12.4% of Kurralta Park's population versus 2.8%.
+Hinduism is notably overrepresented compared to the Greater Adelaide average, making up 12.4% of Kurralta Park's population versus 2.8%.

-The top three ancestry groups are English (20.4%), Other (19.6%), and Australian (17.1%).
-Notably, Greek (3.8%) Filipino (2.7%) and Indian (4.8%) ethnicities are overrepresented compared to regional averages of 2.0%, 1.0% and 2.3% respectively.
+In terms of ancestry, the top three groups are English (20.4%), Other (19.6%), and Australian (17.1%).
+Notably, Greek (3.8%) is overrepresented compared to the regional average of 2.0%, as are Filipino (2.7% vs 1.0%) and Indian (4.8% vs 2.3%).

 Frequently Asked Questions - Diversity